 We all love looking at photographs of our children and seeing their development over the years but (deleted random comma here) there are also benefits for our kids themselves.
 Did you know it can boost our children’s confidence?
 Psychologists and experts have done some work in recent decades exploring the link between photography and self confidence.

-I love working on family shoots, check out some examples of my portrait photographing with children and comercial portraits.
+I love working on family shoots, check out some examples of my portrait photography with children and commercial portraits.